run-house/runhouse/tests/README.md

   * Optional - review fixtures and tests with reviewer
   * Start unblocking the tests on each fixture level
 * If changes to function.py or module.py are required, run test_function or test_module with "minimal"
-  * Before merging, run with level "thorough" if any cross-cutting modules are materially modified
+  * Before merging, run with level "release" if any cross-cutting modules are materially modified
     * If any breakage is found for a fixture (e.g. sagemaker), jump into culprit's test file and run with "minimal"
 * Iterate with reviewer and rerun tests at various levels as needed
 * CI/CD will run the full Runhouse suite with local before merging